rdesc/HUGSIM/README.md

 Please refer to [Data Preparation Document](data/README.md)

-We will provide sample sequence data and reconstructed results.
-The download link will be provided later.
+You can download sample data from [here](https://huggingface.co/datasets/hyzhou404/HUGSIM/resolve/main/sample_data.zip), which includes a sample sequence, results of the sequence reconstruction, and results of 3dRealCar vehicles reconstruction.

 # Reconstruction